In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 addition of a second vet AND a public member in all enforcement conferences, but

 Suki and I had no such luck.
-[UPDATE!
-Sunset recommendations pass - As of
+[2004 UPDATE!

 September 1, 2005, informal conference is now required to have TWO BOARD VETS